sohale/sohale.github.io/pages/reinvented.md

 * Rewrite grammars (see findreplace)
    * A Perl-like language

-* Multi-head TM (a theoretical idea near-memory computing)
+* Multi-head TM (a certain theoretical idea)
+    * Also related to near-memory computing)

 * Reconfigurable TM
    * (related to multi-level caching)